Pogba & Winston out? Glazer-owned Man Utd & Buccaneers face crucial decisions amid on-field mediocrity | Goal.com

 But in the years since both takeovers, while the value has shot up, the winning has stopped.

-The Buccaneers haven't been any good since Gruden left in 2008.
+The Buccaneers have not been any good since Gruden left in 2008.
 Manchester United, meanwhile, can say the same since Sir Alex Ferguson's 2013 departure.

-Now, there's no easy comparison to that scenario with the NFL, especially with a Bucs team that doesn't have anywhere near the prestige as their sister club in England.
+Now, there is no easy comparison to that scenario with the NFL, especially with a Bucs team that does not have anywhere near the prestige as their sister club in England.
 But these are the facts: the Bucs have missed the playoffs in 12 consecutive seasons and are currently on their fifth head coach since Gruden's departure.
 Bruce Arians is the main man now, and the team's 7-9 record was better than many expected, but still nowhere close to winning a Super Bowl.

 Furthermore, at Old Trafford and in Tampa Bay, the ownership group must decide what to do with their most important player.
 Letting him go would be an admission that things haven't gone to plan, a confession that mistakes were made.
 Keeping him, though, could set the team back years, on and off the field.